pforret/jekyll.forret.com/_posts/2021-03-21-create-tag-category-pages-jekyll.md

 git status        ## show me all added/removed tags and categories
 ```

 Jekyll will now have to generate an extra number (in my case: +- 550) of pages, and since all of these go through all your posts, the Jekyll generation process takes a lot longer, in my case up to 80 seconds.
-[Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) for using this system of tag/category pages is O(n^2).